The Scanning section is BELOW

 A few Frequently Asked Questions - FAQ

-I do try to help with questions about the basics or about my material, but I cannot help with the "what hardware to buy" or "my hardware doesn't work" questions, so those two email types probably necessarily get no response.
+I do try to help with questions about the basics or about my material, but I cannot help with the "what hardware to buy" or "my hardware doesn't work" questions, so those two types of email probably get no response.
+In particular, I really would appreciate hearing about anything that is "wrong", especially about any problems with the site.